callpraths/callpraths.github.io/_posts/2022-03-30-react-reconciliation.md

 My example shows that, with conditional rendering, the problem extends beyond just arrays.
 This example may seem artificial to you, but it is a simplified form of a [bug I found][acs-sample-bug] in an Azure Communication Services sample application.
 The incorrectly mapped child Component was a [React Context][react-docs-context].
 Two locations 20 lines apart created the same Context -- first for a configuration page and then for the main page of the application.
 The Context stored a property as state that was initialized via props.
 This property was updated on the configuration page.
 The intention of the developers was to create a new Context for the main page supplying the new value of the property via props.
 But React simply updated the Context Component when the main page was rendered and the state value of the Context was never initialized with the new props.

 I'll finish by noting my dissent to the [concluding section][react-docs-reconciliation-tradeoff] in the official documentation that says that reconciliation is an implementation detail and that the cost of developer confusion about reconciliation is _merely_ worse rendering performance.
 The behavior of stateful Components depends on whether the React runtime preserves the Component in the Component tree across rendering passes.
-And this decision can be slave to the heuristics of reconciliation.
+And this decision can be a slave to the heuristics of reconciliation.
 This abstraction is [definitely leaky][leaky-abstractions].

 [^1]: React calls several lifecycle methods on the Component.
 The exact sequence of method calls for each Component is not relevant here.
 For more details see [this excellent gitbook on Component lifecycle][component-lifecycle-gitbook].